-As an artist how do you insure your art can be accessible to all?
+As an artist how do you ensure your art can be accessible to all?

-Lavina: We are the only multi ability Pasfikia cultural performance group in NZ, every dance move is choreographed to suit any ability.
+Lavina: We are the only multi ability Pasfika cultural performance group in New Zealand; every dance move is choreographed to suit any ability.

 If you could describe your art in three words?